 Local government has an important role to play in developing EV charging infrastructure because it is largely responsible for the management and implementation of parking policies, as well as the delivery and maintenance of many local car parking services.

-The nature of EV technology means that parking bays - both at home, at work and in the public domain - are where most EVs will be charged.
+The nature of EV technology means that parking bays - both at home, at work and in the public domain - are where most EVs will be charged, given the longer time periods needed to charge an EV in comparison with the time needed to refuel an ICE vehicle at a petrol station.

-A key goal of Lithgow City Council is to ensure there is adequate charging infrastructure provision to meet EV charging needs as demand grows over time.
-As the local government, they can play a key role in determining the type and location of EV charging infrastructure at public car parking facilities.
+A key goal of Lithgow City Council is to ensure there is adequate charging infrastructure to support EV users wanting to make the best use of their time.
+Lithgow City Council sees itself as playing a key role in determining the type and location of EV charging infrastructure at public car parking facilities across the LGA.

-Local governments around Australia are demonstrating leadership by transitioning their own vehicle fleets to electric, from passenger vehicles to refuse collection vehicles.
-This is helping to normalise and promote the benefit to their communities.
+Local governments around Australia are demonstrating leadership by also transitioning their own vehicle fleets to electric, from passenger vehicles to refuse collection vehicles.
+This is helping to normalise and promote the benefit of electrification in the transport sector to communities.
 Ex-council fleet vehicles will also be an important source of more affordable EVs via the second-hand car market.

-Two-way or bidirectional charging is emerging which enables EVs to discharge as well as to charge.
-This means the owner can potentially power their home or sell power to the grid when demand is high and the EV has energy to spare, and incidentally balance the energy supply from intermittent sources such as solar and wind.
-Through fleet electrification and workplace charging, local governments will in the future be able to use bidirectional charging to minimise costs and generate new revenue streams, while helping increase the amount of renewable energy and supporting local energy systems.
+In the future two-way or bidirectional charging, which enables EVs to discharge and support the grid as well as to charge, will emerge as an important new feature of Australia's transport and energy infrastructure.
+This means the owner can potentially power their home or sell power to the grid when demand is high and the EV has energy to spare, helping to balance the energy supply from intermittent sources such as solar and wind.
+Through fleet electrification and workplace charging, local governments will in the future be able to use bidirectional charging to minimise costs and generate new revenue streams, while helping increase the availability of renewable energy and supporting local energy systems.